Church at centre of S.Korea coronavirus outbreak says government fabricating tests | Health

 South Korea's battle to contain a new outbreak of the coronavirus has been complicated by a political and religious fight between President Moon Jae-in's administration and some of his fiercest critics.

-When the first infections were reported among church members on August 12, the government says the group flouted social distancing instructions, with the church's leader and others attending a massive anti-Moon rally in downtown Seoul on August 15.
-Speaking at the rally, Rev. Jun Kwang-hoon said Moon had "terrorised our church with the Wuhan virus".
+When the first infections were reported among church members on Aug.
+12, the government says the group flouted social distancing instructions, with the church's leader and others attending a massive anti-Moon rally in Seoul on Aug.
+15. Speaking at the rally, Rev. Jun Kwang-hoon said Moon had "terrorised our church with the Wuhan virus".

 Jun, an outspoken government critic, later tested positive for the virus.
 As of Thursday, at least 739 people affiliated with the church have tested positive, out of 3,415 tested, according to the Korea Centers for Disease Control and Prevention (KCDC).
-FABRICATED RESULTS?

-The health ministry said on Sunday it had filed a complaint against Jun for violating self-isolation rules by participating in the rally, and for obstructing a medical investigation into the outbreak.
-Peter Ko, an attorney for Jun, said the church followed social distancing guidelines and Jun was only at the rally for about 15 minutes.

-Some Sarang Jeil members say the government is fabricating the test results as part of a plot to persecute them.
-Ko said when a person identifies themselves as a church member to clinic staff, their results are more likely to come back positive.
+On Friday night police executed a search warrant at the church's office to gather membership lists, church official Lee Dong-ho told Reuters.
+The church said it had already provided full lists, but health authorities accused the church of underreporting its membership.

 ALSO READ